mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 // )
 //#pagebreak()

+#let TODO(msg) = {
+  [#text(fill: red, weight: "bold", size: 12pt)[TODO #msg]] }

 = Introduction
-For safety-critical sectors such as aerospace and defence, both ASICs and FPGA gateware must be designed to be fault tolerant to prevent catastrophic malfunctions.
+For safety-critical sectors such as aerospace and defence, both Application Specific Integrated Circuits (ASICs) and Field Programmable Gate Array (FPGA) gateware must be designed to be fault tolerant to prevent catastrophic malfunctions.
 In the context of digital electronics, _fault tolerant_ means that the design is able to gracefully recover and continue operating in the event of a fault, or upset.
 A Single Event Upset (SEU) occurs when ionising radiation strikes a transistor on a digital circuit, causing it to transition from a 1 to a 0, or vice versa.
 This type of upset is most common in space, where the Earth's atmosphere is not present to dissipate the ionising particles @OBryan2021.
 On an unprotected system, an unlucky SEU may corrupt the system's state to such a severe degree that it may cause destruction or loss of life - particularly important given the safety-critical nature of most space-fairing systems (satellites, crew capsules, missiles, etc).
 Thus, fault tolerant computing is widely studied and applied for space-based computing systems.

 One common fault-tolerant design technique is Triple Modular Redundancy (TMR), which mitigates SEUs by triplicating key parts of the design and using voter circuits to select a non-corrupted result if an SEU